Erasmus+

 Latviešu valoda English language

-Long-term learning mobilities for students
+Long-term learning mobilities of school pupils

 Long-term mobility of students to Vienna (Austria) 2024